dropbox/zxcvbn/README.md

 # Installation

-`zxcvbn` automatically detects and supports CommonJS (node, browserify) and AMD (RequireJS).
-In the absence of those, it adds a single function `zxcvbn` to the global namespace.
+zxcvbn detects and supports CommonJS (node, browserify) and AMD (RequireJS).
+In the absence of those, it adds a single function `zxcvbn()` to the global namespace.

 ## Bower